-of as fluxes, or oxides which cause the silica to melt.
-It will be noted that the oxides in the first column are all metallic oxides or alkaline earths.
+Silica is much the most important of the oxides listed.
+By itself it will form glass, given enough temperature.
+It should be thought of as the material which forms the main body of the glaze, and the other materials should be thought of as modifiers.
+Most glazes contain a preponderance of silica.
+The oxides which have been listed above in the first group may all be thought of as fluxes, or oxides which cause the silica to melt.
+It will be noted that the oxides listed are all metallic oxides or alkaline earths.
 Although they vary widely in melting point, and in chemical activity or inertness, they all have the effect of making silica melt at a lower temperature than it would by itself.
-The alumina, which is used only in quite small amounts in glazes, has the effect of stiffening the melt.
+The alumina, which is used only in very small amounts in glazes, has the effect of stiffening the melt.
 It prevents the melted glaze from running down the vertical walls of pots, and it also serves to prevent the formation of crystals in the glaze when it is cooling.
-For this reason, it is left out of glazes which are meant to show crystals, but it is present in almost all other glazes.
+For this reason it is left out of glazes which are meant to show crystals, but it is present in almost all other glazes.